-- 1. The handler may pet the dog, point at and/or stabilize/touch the tube, move/wiggle the tube gently then follow the steps outlined in "Safely Handling/Removing the Rat Tubes" on page 16. - 2.
+- 1. The handler may pet the dog, crouch or kneel, point at and/or stabilize/touch the tube, move/wiggle the tube gently then redirect or restrain the dog, or remove the tube as outlined in "Safely Handling/Removing the Rat Tubes" on page 16.
 Handlers may praise for as long as they like.
-Time does not stop during the praise period.

-3. Physical praise may happen before, during, or after rat removal/handoff and can be combined with restraint.
-Once a handler completely removes their hands from the dog after praise or restraint, touching the dog again prior to another rat call or the end of the course will result in an NQ score.
+Time does not stop during the praise period. - 2.
+Physical praise may happen any time after the rat is called and can be combined with restraint.
+Once a handler or dog moves on/redirects, touching the dog again prior to another rat call or the end of the course will result in an NQ score.

-SECTION 2.
+SECTION 8.
 Exiting the Ring